hbkwong/Photogramme/README.md

 ### Direct Photo Uploading

-Users are able to upload photos directly into their Instagramme account.
+Users are able to upload photos directly into their Photogramme account.

 ![Photo Uploader](http://res.cloudinary.com/instagramme/image/upload/v1490395340/Screen_Shot_2017-03-24_at_3.41.22_PM_jkmooe.png)

-Unlike server-side tools such as Paperclip, Instagramme uses a number of tools to facilitate file uploads:
+Unlike server-side tools such as Paperclip, Photogramme uses a number of tools to facilitate file uploads:

 - react-dropzone accepts an image via drag-and-drop (or manual selection)
 - superagent transfers the uploaded image